With the issue on logging near dead, mining

-Buguey Mayor Licerio Antiporda III said the memorandum of agreement is a result of four years of studies separately conducted along the Buguey River by research groups including a Canadian Executive Services Organization, the Bureau of Fisheries and Aquatic Resources and other foreign and local-based.
+Buguey Mayor Licerio Antiporda III said the memorandum of agreement is a result of four years of studies separately conducted along the Buguey River by research groups including a Canadian Executive Services Organization

 Antiporda said that under the agreement signed, the dredging company will conduct the activity at no expense to the LGU.
 The payment would come in the form of any material found on the dredged materials after processing.